Deejayfool/hass-shutter-card/README.md

-# hass-cover-card
-Cover card for Home Assistant Lovelace UI
+# Cover card

+This card allows to open, close or set a cover to the opening rate you want.

+## Using the card

+## Install